bromontana/bromontana.github.io/_posts/2017-1-18-What-am-I-working-on.md

 ## My New Project

 SO what I have been working on is a little IoT (or Internet of Things) projects.
-The quick summery is: this project's aim is to create affordable, and powerful "SmartHome" functionality while up-cycling obsolete technology.
+The quick summary is: this project's aim is to create affordable, and powerful "SmartHome" functionality while up-cycling obsolete technology.